 House of Lords stages

-The Government amended the Bill at Third Reading in the Lords to enable the introduction of a ‘debt respite scheme’ in England, Wales and/or Northern Ireland.
+The Government amended the Bill at Third Reading to enable the introduction of a ‘debt respite scheme’ in England, Wales and/or Northern Ireland.
 This would be designed to protect individuals in debt from further interest, charges and enforcement action for a set period and enable a realistic repayment plan to be put in place.
 The issue had been raised previously by many Peers, who pointed to the experience of such arrangements in Scotland.
-Clause 7 would require the Secretary of State to seek advice from the SFGB on the establishment of such a scheme, to be published within 12 months of that body being established.
-Clause 8 would require the Secretary of State, as soon as reasonably practicable after receiving such advice, to consider making regulations to establish a debt respite scheme.
+Other government amendments to Part One were to:

 House of Commons stages

 The main changes to the Bill at Commons Committee stage were government amendments to: